 Convert Microsoft Excel Symbolic Link format file to Microsoft Access main database.

-We found 2 software records in the database related to .silk to .accdb file format conversion.
+We have found 2 software records in our database eligible for .silk to .accdb file format conversion.

 Microsoft Windows software - convert silk to accdb on Windows